LSSTDESC/DC2-production/scripts/README_merge_truth_per_tract.md

 python ./DC2-production/scripts/merge_truth_per_tract.py ./truth_tract_partition/<tract>
 ```

-Most likely you will want to repeat this for all tracts, and you can do that by supplying a tract list
+Most likely you will want to repeat this for all tracts, and you can do that by supplying a tract list,
+which should be a text file that lists tract numbers, one per line.

 ```bash
 cd truth_tract_partition